Infinite monochromatic patterns in the integers: Abstract

 \section{Abstract}

-We show the existence of several infinite monochromatic patterns in the integers obtained as values of suitable symmetric polynomials.
+We show the existence of several infinite monochromatic patterns in the integers obtained as values of suitable symmetric polynomials; in particular, we obtain extensions of both the additive and multiplicative versions of Hindman's theorem.
+These configurations are obtained by means of suitable symmetric polynomials that mix the two operations.
 The simplest example is the following.
-For every finite coloring of the natural numbers $\N=C_1\cup\ldots\cup C_r$, there exists an increasing sequence $a<b<c<\ldots$ such that all elements below are monochromatic, that is, they belong to the same $C_i$: { }
+For every finite coloring $\N=C_1\cup\ldots\cup C_r$ there exists an infinite increasing sequence $a<b<c<\ldots$ such that all elements below are monochromatic:

-The proofs use algebra in the space of ultrafilters $\beta\Z$.
+The proofs use tools from algebra in the space of ultrafilters $\beta\Z$.